ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 - AAAA record - needed for IPv6
 - MX record - name for email server for a domain
 - TXT record - contains textual data
+### TCP
+- a connection, is identified by 4 fields: source IP, source port, dest IP, dest port
+    - techincally a socket is 5 fields, above 4 plus protocol(UDP or TCP)
+    - a client(single IP) can thus have 2^16(~65k) connections to a server IP and port
 ### IP
 - IPv4 - 32bits, 4bil addresses
     - private address ranges: 10.x.x.x(class A), 172.16.x.x - 172.31.x.x(class B), 192.168.x.x(class C)